oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README.md

    > nmake fpga_ip_export
    ```

-   For more details, including guidance on testing with emulation and co-simulation, see the [README](add-oneapi/README.md) in the `add-oneapi` directory.

 2. **From the same terminal**, launch the Intel® Quartus® Prime Pro Edition GUI, and create a new Intel® Quartus® Prime project using the 'New Project' wizard.

+> **Note**: You may confirm your Intel® Quartus® Prime project settings by comparing with the sample Intel® Quartus® Prime project included in the `add-quartus-sln` directory.

    Linux: